-Example of a Mission Statement
+Examples of a Mission Statement

-Microsoft’s mission is:
+Microsoft’s current mission in 2023 is:

 Why is a Mission Statement Important?

-The Rise of a Purpose Statement
+Rise of a Purpose Statement

 The mission statement, vision, and values are traditionally the three most common business descriptions that explain what a company does and what it aspires to achieve.
 In recent years, a purpose statement has also emerged in the business world and is gaining more popularity.